imlayered/vencord-gifs/README.md

-# Slash command macros for Vencord
+# Slash command macros/GIFs for Vencord

 This was made because [@koqel](https://github.com/koqel) wanted me to make it